What Is Dual Diagnosis?

 How Are These Disorders Treated?

-Dual diagnosis is treated differently than addiction on its own in that it requires more intensive care.
+Dual diagnosis is treated differently from addiction on its own in that it requires more intensive care.
 This care starts with detox treatment, which usually needs to occur in an inpatient center for individuals with dual diagnosis.

 - These facilities usually provide more treatment options, including additional behavioral therapies.
 Holistic treatments are also more likely to be found in inpatient centers than in outpatient centers.